-Lea Davison is XC Mountain Biker who rides for the Specialized Global team.
-She just took third place at the World Championships and is an expert at avoiding illness.
-As we head into winter, we are surrounded by coughs and sneezes so why not follow Lea’s top tips to see if you can become as talented as she is at avoiding a pesky cold:
+Lea Davison is XC Mountain Biker and like most professionals, she is an expert at avoiding illness.
+As we head into winter, we are surrounded by coughs and sneezes so why not follow Lea’s top tips to see if you can become as talented as she is at avoiding a pesky cold.

-“If your friend’s second cousin has a cold or if someone coughs 10 rows back on the airplane you go into full cold fighting mechanics, full on assault.
-Here are my top tips to avoiding a cold:
+“If your friend’s second cousin has a cold or if someone coughs 10 rows back on the aeroplane you go into full cold fighting mechanics, full on assault.
+Here are my top tips for avoiding a cold:

 We also have it on good authority that Vicks First Defence is another must have for the winter season.
 The British riders never fly without it, and also bring along Strepsil throat lozenges and hand sanitizer when they are travelling.